KygekDev/KygekDev/docs/private-support.md

 ## Private Support for Other Things

-If it's about programming or coding, we strongly suggest you to join the [KygekTeam Discord server](https://discord.gg/CXtqUZv).
+If it's about programming or coding, we strongly suggest you to join the [KygekDev community Discord server](https://discord.gg/TstDS9jZf7).
 However, private support may be offered if you really need help, asking for commissions or any other important circumstances.

 ---